-The Board of Directors, appointed during the Shareholders' Meeting of 29 April 2020 and in office until the natural expiration of the administrative body's term, and therefore until the approval of the financial statements as of 31 December 2022, as provided for by Articles 21.3 (iii) and (iv) and 23.3 of the Articles of Association, at its meeting of 13 May 2020, appointed the Executive Committee consisting of the following members: Tomaso Tommasi di Vignano, Chairman of the Executive Committee; Gabriele Giacobazzi, Vice Chairman of the Executive Committee; and Stefano Venier and Alessandro Melcarne, members.
+The Board of Directors, appointed during the Shareholders Meeting of 27 April 2023 and in office until the natural expiration of the administrative body's term, and therefore until the approval of the financial statements as of 31 December 2025, as provided for by Articles 21.3 (iii) and (iv) and 23.3 of the Articles of Association, at its meeting of 10 May 2023, appointed Cristian Fabbri, Chairman of the Executive Committee, Gabriele Giacobazzi, Vice Chairman of the Executive Committee, as well as Orazio Iacono and Marina Monassi as members of the Executive Committee.

-In view of the above, the Executive Committee, its activities coordinated by the Chairman, is made up of the following:
+In view of the above, the Executive Committee, and following the termination, on 3 March 2024 Gabriele Giacobazzi from the position of Vice Chairman of the Executive Committee, the latter, coordinated in its activities by the President, is composed as follows:

-Tomaso Tommasi di Vignano

-Gabriele Giacobazzi

-Chairman of the Executive Committee

-Vice Chairman of the Executive Committee;

-Stefano Venier member of the Executive Committee.
+• Cristian Fabbri Chairman of the Executive Committee • Orazio Iacono member of the Executive Committee • Marina Monassi member of the Executive Committee

-Alessandro Melcarne member of the Executive Committee.

-With regard to the annual definition of the Group business plan and the budget and to the proposals for the appointment of first level senior executives for each departmental area, the Committee has the task of expressing an opinion prior to presentation to the Board of Directors, and also of deciding:
+With regard to the annual definition of the Group Business Plan, the budget and the proposals for the appointment of first level senior executives for each departmental area, the Committee has the task of expressing an opinion prior to presentation to the Board of Directors, and also of deciding:

-- 1. as to contracts and agreements pertaining to the corporate purpose with a value exceeding 2 million euro for each individual contract; - 2. in the interests of the Company, consultancy relationships with external experts and professional consultants, specifying the terms and conditions of payment, with a value exceeding 300 thousand euro and up to 1 million euro for each operation; - 3. as to the Company's subscription to bodies, associations and entities of a scientific and technical nature or pertaining to studies and research within the Company's field of interest, where the related subscription fees do not represent an interest in the equity of the said entity and where participation in the same involves an outlay of more than 300 thousand euro and up to 1 million euro for each operation; - 4. to settle disputes and/or waive credits of an amount exceeding 5 million euro; - 5. as to the activation, amendment and termination of contracts for the opening of lines of credit or loans of any type and duration involving a cost commitment of more than 1 million euro and up to 5 million euro for each operation; - 6. as to issuing calls for tender and/or the stipulation, amendment and termination of contracts for investments relating to: - works and supplies necessary for the transformation and maintenance of properties and plants for an amount exceeding 20 million euro for each operation;

-purchases and disposals of furniture, fittings, machinery and moveable assets in general, including those enrolled in public registers, with a value exceeding 10 million euro for each operation;
+- 1. as to contracts and agreements pertaining to the corporate purpose with a value exceeding 2 million euro for each individual contract; - in the interests of the Company, consultancy relationships with external experts and professional consultants, specifying the terms and conditions of payment, with a value exceeding 300,000 euro and up to 1 million euro for each transaction; - 3. as to the Company's membership in bodies, associations and entities of a scientific and technical nature or pertaining to studies and research within the Company's field of interest, where the related membership fees do not represent an interest in the equity of the said entity and where participation in the same involves an outlay of more than 300,000 euro and up to 1 million euro for each transaction; - 4. to settle disputes and/or waive credits of an amount exceeding 5 million euro; - as to the activation, amendment and termination of contracts for the opening of lines of credit or loans of any type and duration involving a cost commitment of more than 1 million euro and up to 5 million euro for each transaction; - 6. as to issuing calls for tender and/or the stipulation, amendment and termination of contracts for investments relating to: - works and supplies necessary for the transformation and maintenance of properties and plants for an amount exceeding 20 million euro for each transaction; - purchases and disposals of furniture, fittings, machinery and moveable assets in general, including those enrolled in public registers, with a value exceeding 10 million euro for each transaction;